AlephVenXm/Main/OptimizingCalculations/DLR_about.md

 The thing it does ---> changes dynamically learning rate based on loss of model and size of loss

-Optimizer with dynamic learning rate descents to true values faster than same with static rate
+Optimizer with dynamic learning rate makes bigger descent with each step then same with static rate

 ```ruby
 import keras